Etorphine: Veterinary use

 Large Animal Immobilon is a combination of etorphine plus acepromazine maleate.
 An etorphine antidote Large Animal Revivon contains mainly diprenorphine for animals and a human-specific naloxone-based antidote, which should be prepared prior to the etorphine.
-A 5–15 mg dose is enough to immobilize an African elephant and a 2–4 mg dose is enough to immobilize a black rhinoceros.
+A 5–15 mg dose is enough to immobilise an African elephant and a 2–4 mg dose is enough to immobilise a black rhinoceros.

 Pharmacology

-Etorphine is an extremely potent, non-selective full agonist of the μ-, δ-, and κ-opioid receptors.
-It also has relatively weak affinity for the nociceptin receptor.
-Etorphine has an LD50 of 30 μg in humans.
+Etorphine is a potent, non-selective full agonist of the μ-, δ-, and κ-opioid receptors.
+It has a weak affinity for the nociceptin receptor.
+Etorphine has an LD50 of 3 μg in humans.

 Legal status

-In Hong Kong, etorphine is regulated under Schedule 1 of Hong Kong's Chapter 134 Dangerous Drugs Ordinance.
+In Hong Kong, etorphine is regulated under Schedule 1 of Chapter 134 of the Dangerous Drugs Ordinance.
 It can be used legally only by health professionals and for university research purposes.
 The substance can be given by pharmacists under a prescription.
-Anyone who supplies the substance without prescription can be fined $10,000 (HKD).
-The penalty for trafficking or manufacturing the substance is a $5,000,000 (HKD) fine and life imprisonment.
-Possession of the substance for consumption without license from the Department of Health is illegal with a $1,000,000 (HKD) fine and/or 7 years of jail time.
+Anyone who supplies the substance without prescription can be fined HKD$10,000.
+The penalty for trafficking or manufacturing the substance is a HKD$5,000,000 fine and life imprisonment.
+Possession for consumption without licence from the Department of Health is illegal, with a HKD$1,000,000 fine and/or 7 years of jail time.

-In the Netherlands, etorphine is a Schedule I drug of the Opium Law.
-It is used only for veterinary purposes in zoos to immobilize large animals.
+In the Netherlands etorphine is a Schedule I drug of the Opium Law.
+It is used only for veterinary purposes in zoos to immobilise large animals.

-In the US, etorphine is listed as a Schedule I drug with an ACSCN of 9056, although its hydrochloride salt is classified as Schedule II with an ACSCN of 9059.
-For both, the 2013 annual aggregate manufacturing quota for both was zero so presumably veterinary supplies of the hydrochloride are imported from Germany and/or the UK.
+In the United States etorphine is listed as a Schedule I (i.e. as not having any legal use) drug with an ACSCN of 9056, although its hydrochloride salt is classified as Schedule II (i.e. as having a legal use, such as tranquilization of large animals) with an ACSCN of 9059.

-In the UK, under the Misuse of Drugs Act 1971, etorphine is controlled as a Class A substance.
+In the United Kingdom, under the Misuse of Drugs Act 1971, etorphine is controlled as a Class A substance.